Many of us take accessibility for granted. We can live our lives without worrying about reading signs, climbing stairs or sidestepping obstructions.

 Making Steps and Stairways Safe

-Stairs are obviously a key element of good accessibility.
+Stairs are obviously a key element of good accessibility and you can find some great ones here.
 You have a legal responsibility to ensure all your stairways are safe, convenient and set up for visually impaired people.

 Handrails must be placed on both sides of your stairways and should be continuous all the way down; if they aren’t continuous, they have to run on enough at either end to help users still find their way to the top/bottom.